-- Pinch of Sugar – Also tones down the tomato flavor (optional – omit if on low carb/Keto diet)
+- Pinch of Sugar – Also tones down the tomato flavor (optional – omit if on a low carb/Keto diet)

 - Pinch of Pepper – Pepper is optional.
-It adds another little dimension to the mix of flavors, but it isn’t necessary for this easy salsa recipe.
+It adds another little dimension to the mix of flavors, but it isn’t necessary for this easy blender salsa recipe.
 It’s up to you!

-Blender Salsa Directions
+Homemade Salsa Recipe Directions

 It does matter the order you start adding ingredients to your blender.
 Add lime juice and two chopped tomatoes first.
 This works well because the tomatoes have more water content than the other ingredients, which helps get the blender blades going.